 She’s the Group Publisher of our favourite dot com destinations: POPSUGAR Australia, Who What Wear Australia, Byrdie Australia and MyDomaine Australia.
-Alison Rice basically runs 30% of this country’s internet as we know it.
+Alison Rice basically runs a very large percentage of the country’s consumable internet content and you didn’t even know it.

-If she’s not already on your radar, we’re about to put her there – if only because we hope everyone gets the chance to meet Alison, an industry heavyweight who’s garnered herself a bit of a reputation – overwhelmingly positive – for being a real gal’s gal; helping women succeed and supporting them until they do.
+If she’s not already on your radar, we’d love to put her there because you deserve to know Rice, an industry heavyweight who’s garnered herself a bit of a reputation for being a total feminist, helping women succeed and supporting them until they do.

-A few weeks ago Rice graciously let Gritty Pretty into her Bondi home for this exclusive beauty talk in which she shares her views on dream jobs, beauty, her mentoring strategy and keeping up with the internet.
+A few weeks ago this girl boss graciously invited Gritty Pretty into her Bondi abode for this EXCLUSIVE “Beauty Talk” where she shares her views on “dream jobs”, the beauty industry, being a mentor and keeping up with the internet.

 GRITTY PRETTY: Your job title is impressively long.
 Can you tell us what your role involves?